tapegram/blog/blog/patterns/ports_and_adapters.md

 In order to reduce the personal and mental maintenance cost of a ports and adapters architecture, one may try to enforce it at the compiler level (by enforcing referential transparency in pure functions, such as [KEEP THE DOMAIN PURE](keep_the_domain_pure.md)) or other such ["pits of success."](https://www.youtube.com/watch?v=US8QG9I1XW0&ab_channel=NDCConferences)

 Additionally, you will likely still run into some problems with tests directly depending on domain objects, which can make the tests fragile and the domain harder to refactor.
-To address these issues, you may want to consider applying [HIDE THE DOMAIN FROM TESTS.](hide_the_domain_from_tests.md)
+To address these issues, you may want to consider applying [HIDE THE DOMAIN.](hide_the_domain.md)

 Also, you will want to be sure to [TEST THE HAPPY AND SAD PATHS.](test_the_happy_and_sad_paths.md)